rsoumail/Weekend-Planning/README.md

-##PROJET TAA-GLI: Planification de week-ends
+#PROJET TAA-GLI: Planification de week-ends

+A web platform that advice users to plan their weekends according their preferences

 ##INSTALLATION